-The conclusion that the top ability group is motivated by wages alone has the consequence that as status grows in importance ( $\sigma$ rises above 1) the pay of everyone is be reduced, except for the elite performers, who continue to get the same maximum M, since every group below the top ability group was getting some status incentive and now can get more.
+As status grows in importance ( $\sigma$ rises above 1) the pay of everyone is reduced, except for the elite performers, who continue to get the same maximum M. (Every group below the top ability group was getting some status incentive and now can get more, allowing the wage reduction.)
 The difference in pay between the elite performers and the rest must therefore grow, and the fraction of employees getting the same elite wage must shrink.
 The wage schedule gets more star like.